occamai/deepfakequiz/README.md

 ### http post server

-This is the lightweight server that receives the quiz results at the end of the app.
-It writes the results to the file system.
+This is the lightweight server that receives the quiz results at the end of the quiz.
+The server writes the JSON results to the file system.

 Installation as follows:
 * Ubuntu 18.04 ( likely other versions work, but that's what I used )